New Physics Opportunities at Neutrino Facilities: BSM Physics at Accelerator, Atmospheric, and Reactor Neutrino Experiments: Landscape on BSM Physics at Neutrino Experiments

 Neutrino oscillations opened a host of fundamental questions---chief among them, the origin of neutrino mass, the possibility of lepton number violation, and whether neutrinos are Dirac or Majorana particles.
 To address these questions, a broad experimental program has been developed to precisely measure neutrino mixing parameters, search for neutrinoless double beta decay, and explore the potential existence of sterile neutrinos.

 Alongside these efforts, neutrino experiments have revealed several anomalies and deviations from standard scenarios, including the LSND anomaly~\cite{LSND:2001aii} and the MiniBooNE low-energy excess~\cite{MiniBooNE:2008yuf,MiniBooNE:2018esg,MiniBooNE:2020pnu} in short-baseline accelerator-based experiments, the 5 MeV bump observed in reactor antineutrino spectra~\cite{DayaBay:2016ssb,NEOS:2016wee,DoubleChooz:2019qbj,Serebrov:2020kmd,STEREO:2020hup,RENO:2020dxd,PROSPECT:2022wlf,Danilov:2024fwi} against the theory prediction~\cite{Mueller:2011nm,Huber:2011wv}, and the Gallium anomaly~\cite{Abdurashitov:2005tb,GALLEX:1997lja,Barinov:2021asz,Barinov:2022wfh}.
-These experimental anomalies can be explained by new physics scenarios, such as the inclusion of one or more sterile neutrinos, non-standard neutrino interactions (NSI), the introduction of damping factors caused by quantum decoherence~\cite{Farzan:2008zv, Bakhti:2015dca,Arguelles:2022bvt} or Lorentz violation~\cite{Hollenberg:2009tr}, or dark-sector solutions, including (light) dark matter and new mediators~\cite{Batell:2022xau}.
+These experimental anomalies can be explained by new physics scenarios, such as the inclusion of one or more sterile neutrinos, non-standard neutrino interactions (NSIs), the introduction of damping factors caused by quantum decoherence~\cite{Farzan:2008zv, Bakhti:2015dca,Arguelles:2022bvt} or Lorentz violation~\cite{Hollenberg:2009tr}, or dark-sector solutions, including DM and new mediator particles~\cite{Batell:2022xau}.

 The presence of one or more sterile neutrinos mixing with active neutrinos, with a mass-squared difference on the order of \(1 \, \mathrm{eV}^2\), can explain the observed appearance and disappearance of neutrinos in various experiments.
 However, a model with only one sterile neutrino is insufficient to simultaneously resolve all short-baseline anomalies.
 Moreover, there is a significant tension between appearance and disappearance data, reaching the \(4\sigma\) to \(5\sigma\) level.
 This tension can be mitigated by considering larger uncertainties, such as allowing for free flux normalization~\cite{Dentler:2018sju}.